 Imagine a woman who is more like a man.
 She approaches sex already aroused and she is turned-on by stimulating a lover.
 She caresses and kisses her lover’s body from head to toe.
 She homes in on his penis and gives him fantastic oral sex.
 Where would the human race be now if women behaved like this?
 Most men would ejaculate before they ever got to intercourse.

 Given their lack of arousal, women have no sexual agenda of their own on approaching sexual activity with a lover.
 Whatever stimulation the man provides, a woman has little interest in knowing the explicit details.
 A woman closes her eyes and lets a man explore her body to the extent she feels is proper.
 Women simply accept or reject the stimulation men offer.
+Passive acquiescence is such an accepted female behaviour that no one ever questions why only men are proactive about offering sexual admiration and genital stimulation for a lover.
+Typically women do neither of these things.

 Men’s sex drive provides a much greater motivation (in the short term) for initiating intimate interaction with others.
 Men accept failed attempts as a natural aspect of being male.
 But if a man doesn’t want sex with a woman, it is difficult for her to persuade him.
 A woman learns that if a man doesn’t find her sexually attractive then there is little point in her approaching him.